Home » Articles » Holiday » The best family fun in Coffs Harbour!

 Coffs Harbour Butterfly House

 This is such a gorgeous experience for the whole family.
-The Butterfly House is only about 15 min back down the coast from the centre of Coffs Harbour.
-It was around $50 entry for the 4 of us.
-It’s good to know in advance that butterflies need a warm humid temperature to fly.
+The Butterfly House is only about 15 minutes back down the coast from the centre of Coffs Harbour.
+It’s good to know in advance that butterflies need a warm, humid temperature to fly.
 This means you need to wear light clothes as you’re going to get hot.
 Another tip is to wear bright clothes.
-The more you look like a flower the higher chance a butterfly will land on you.
+The more you look like a flower, the greater the chance a butterfly will land on you.

 Be sure to ask questions and learn about the different species you’ll see on your visit.